Turkish Language Student Updates

 I think there is no better time to take Turkish at Northwestern than now.
 The Turkishprogram of today looks very different from the one I entered.
 In a few short years, two students per class has become eight, and Turkish Table, which invites speakers of all levels to enjoy tea and conversation, has become crowded and lively.
 Every year students are winning prestigious national fellowships and awards.
 Turkish professor Oya Topçuoğlu is committed to working closely with students on their strengths and weaknesses in the classroom while also providing opportunities to experience Turkish culture outside of it.
 I wholeheartedly recommend Turkish to every Northwestern student, and am available to talk via email should any have questions.
 Due to the global pandemic, the start date for the ETA has been pushed back to January.
 Despite this delay, I am still excited about my future residency in Turkey.
 I have not been assigned a school at this point, but I know that I will be teaching secondary school students in Ankara.
 As my only experience in Turkey has been in Istanbul, I am looking forward to the opportunity to spend some time in the capital, and, conditions permitting, visit other sites throughout Turkey.

-Weinberg Undergraduate Language Award Recipient, Georgia Leigh Schafer
+Weinberg Undergraduate Language Award Recipient, U.S. State Department's Gilman Scholarship Recipient, Georgia Leigh Schafer

 I began studying Turkish at Northwestern because I was excited to study a new and interesting language and Turkish seemed like the perfect fit!
 I have loved studying the language and learning about the culture the past two years.
 I was honored to receive the Undergraduate Language Grant this year to fund a summer intensive language program in Istanbul and continue my studies.
 However, this has currently been put on hold by the current global circumstances.
 I fully intend on attending this program next summer, if the circumstances allow!
 I anticipate that this program, along with an independent study throughout next school year, will help me obtain a proficiency in the language so that I will be able to communicate effectively.
 I also intend on continuing to attend cultural events held by the Turkish department and the Middle Eastern North African language department at Northwestern.
 Turkish is a very fun language to learn and is more rarely taught than others, so I suggest taking the opportunity when it is available!
 The language itself is enjoyable and the music, art, food, and history are fascinating as well.
 Choosing to study Turkish has been the best choice so far of my academic career and I would recommend it to anyone looking to broaden their horizons and challenge themself intellectually.